 - The investor must subscribe for newly issued shares for cash.

-- An individual may not be ‘connected’ to the company.
+- An individual may not be ‘connected’ (together with their associates) to the company.
 This means that, for the period two years before the issue of EIS shares, and for three years after the investment was made (or three years after the company starts trading, if that is later), the individual cannot be a paid company employee, partner, or director (although they may be an unpaid director, or possibly a paid ‘business angel’ investor); nor can they have more than a 30% interest in the company (i.e. 30% of the share capital, or voting rights, or the rights to assets) or any subsidiary.

 - Investors who invest in small companies through a partnership structure are not eligible for EIS relief.